wazo-platform/wazo-doc/source/upgrade/upgrade.rst

 * The API for associating a line to a device has been replaced.
 Consult the :ref:`confd_changelog` for further details
 * The configuration parameters of *xivo_ldap_user* plugin of *xivo-auth* has been changed.
 See :ref:`xivo_ldap plugin <auth-backends-ldap>`.
+* The user's email is now a unique constraint.
+Every duplicate email will be deleted during the migration.
+(This does not apply to the voicemail's email)

 16.02